Swanage Beach (North)

 The clean, white sands combined with sheltered, clear waters of the bay make Swanage beach an ideal destination for a bucket and spade excursion.
 The bay is flanked by magnificent chalk headlands on either side, and views out over the Isle of Wight make Swanage a good place for soaking up the sun’s rays whilst admiring the views.

 The gently sloping beach has a clearly marked designated swimming area.
 Although there are no lifeguards, beach wardens patrol in summer.

 The calm, clear waters make the bay popular with swimmers, windsurfers and scuba divers.
 There are some interesting wrecks out at sea for experienced scuba divers to explore.

 The charming resort has an old world Victorian appeal.
 There is a promenade alongside the beach and a selection of classic seaside town amusements, such as Punch and Judy shows, crazy golf and more.

-Facilities at the beach are very good.
+Facilities at the beach are very good and there is a seasonal lifeguard service.
 Deck chairs, pedalos and kayaks can be hired.
 As well as toilets/ disabled toilets, there is a first aid point and even a lost child centre.